fernanucm/PLBASIC/README.md

 	if `n<1` or `n>max` then no jump is performed and go to the next instruction.

 * `IF condition THEN [instructions|li]`
-  If a condition is true (different from zero) then the following instructions are executed, or jump to the specified line number li.
+  If a condition is true (different from zero) then the following instructions are executed, or jump to the specified line number `li`.
 If the condition is false (equal to zero) then executions goes on to the next line.

 * `PRINT [ str or x[, or ; [etc…]] ]`
   If separated by `;` they are displayed next to the previous `;` if separated by `,` an 8-width tabulator is applied between values.
-Each numeric value is preceeded by a space if positive or by a `-` if negative.
+Each numeric value is preceded by a space if positive or by a `-` if negative.

 * `INPUT [«message» ;]var1[,var2,… ]`
   Display the message, if present, and ask for the values of each variable.
-You must separate the values with `,`.

-* `DATA value_list`
+* `DATA value1[,value2,...]`
   Inserts a list of immediate values (reals or strings, but not expressions) in the program.

 * `READ var1 [,var2,…]`